bkoz/3d-image-classification/README.md

 oc apply -f resources/03-opendatahub-kfdef-seldon-prometheus-grafana.yaml
 ```

 Wait for the operators and pods to deploy.
-This could take several minutes.
+This could take 8-10 minutes.

 Grafana v3.10.0
 Prometheus v0.37.0